Caviana: Location

 Administratively, Caviana is part of the municipality Chaves in the Brazilian state Pará.
 The Equator runs through Outer Caviana, as does the 50th meridian west.
 It is the third-largest island in the Amazon Delta, after Marajó and Ilha Grande de Gurupá.

 The island belongs to the Marajó Archipelago.
 It is located in the delta lowlands at the mouth of the Amazon, between the north coast of Marajó Island and the coast of Amapá.
 It is surrounded by Janaucu and Jarupari in the north, Mexiana in the east and the Jurupari Archipelago in the west.
 It is separated from Mexiana by the Canal Perigoso ("Dangerous Channel"), called such because sandbanks and strong winds make navigation perilous during low tides.

-Just off Caviana's southern coast, where the South Channel (Canal Sul) of the Amazon meets the Vieira Grande Bay, is a sandbank called Camaleão that is exposed during low tide.
-It links together some smaller islets, such as Ilha das Pacas, Camaleão, Camaleãozinho and Jacuraru.
+Just off Caviana's southern coast, where the South Channel (Canal Sul) of the Amazon meets the Vieira Grande Bay, is a sandbank called Camaleão.
+At lower tides, it forms a group of islets.
+Somewhat confusingly, there are two islands in the neighbourhoud of Caviana called Ilha da Paca ("island of lowland pacas").
+One is in Vieira Grande Bay, to the west of Camaleão, the other one is in Canal Perigoso.